 First off, let me just clarify that there is no actual poop involved with poop bread.
 It’s a popular sweet treat with the tourists because of its amusing shape but really it’s just dough filled with chocolate.
 Not that there’s anything wrong with dough and chocolate 😏I wasn’t overly impressed with ddongbbang but it was certainly nice enough and I happily munched away chuckling at its poop shape!

 I’ve always been under the impression that eggs are way more popular in the East than they are in the West but I didn’t expect to find them atop a sweet treat here.
 You’ll find gyeranppang on the streets of Seoul alongside the Korean fried chicken and other street delicacies and whilst it’s definitely not the most popular option here, it’s well worth a try.
 It’s a sort of poached egg atop a slice of sweetened bread and is something I’d rather have for breakfast than dessert but it’s quite nice all the same.

 Hotteok is described as a sort of Korean pancake though it seems to be more like a savoury doughnut to me.
 You can get a wide variety of fillings, both meaty and vegetarian, and I opted for the latter here.
-I watched mine be made from scratch which is pretty cool but it did also mean I saw it floating in oil for around 3 minutes before being presented to me.
+I watched mine be made from scratch which is pretty cool but it did also mean I saw it being deep fried and floating in oil for around 3 minutes before being presented to me.